 A steady climb alongside Yewdale Beck and up through Tarn Hows Wood, with a photo opportunity looking back at Coniston Water, before a pretty descent to the quaint Tarn Hows.
 Circumventing Black Fell and passing through Skelwith Bridge, en route to the splendid hamlet of Elterwater, taking its name from the nearby lake, is an ideal place for lunch and a chance to sample the delights of the Café.

 An afternoon of easy walking via Chapel Stile and along Great Langdale Beck, will bring you to Great Langdale and The Old Dungeon Ghyll.

-You will be able to relax and have a meal at your accommodation
+You will be able to relax, have an evening meal and then rest at your accommodation.

 The remainder of today’s walk is adjacent to Langstrath Beck, meandering through the valley between Rosthwaite Fell and Sergeant’s Crag.
 On reaching the base of High Crag, it is a walk along Stonethwaite Beck to your overnight accommodation, where the afternoon scones are highly recommended.